-- (a) Upon request for the translation of documents Original documents submitted for translation will be in final, approved form with updated and accurate information. - (b) Facilities will provide translation of other written materials, if needed, as well as written notice of the availability of translation, free of charge, for LEP individuals.
+- (a) When translation of documents is needed, each documents will be made available.
+Original documents being submitted for translation will be in final, approved form with updated and accurate information. - (b) Facilities will provide translation of other written materials, if needed, as well as written notice of the availability of translation, free of charge, for LEP individuals.